 If your hearing changes suddenly, you should seek immediate medical attention.
 Call your primary care physician or your local Ear-Nose-Throat (ENT) physician and tell them you need to be seen immediately due to a sudden drop of hearing.
 If there has not been a sudden change in hearing, a new hearing test is only warranted when there has been a change in symptom(s), ie; ringing, dizziness, gradual change of hearing, feeling of aural fullness, or when an individual is being fit with new hearing aids.

 Medicare statutorily excludes annual/routine hearing tests.
 However, if you feel there has been a change in symptoms related to hearing (gradual decline, ringing, dizziness, aural fullness), discuss this concern with your primary care physician prior to making an appointment.

 Medicare statutorily excludes annual/routine hearing tests, hearing aids, and hearing aid services.
 If your primary care physician (PCP) submits a referral citing medical necessity, the hearing test can be billed to Medicare.
 Without a PCP referral, you will be asked to complete and sign an Advance Beneficiary Notice (ABN), which outlines patient responsibility for billing and payment.

 New technology is warranted when an individual no longer benefits from their current hearing aids.
+This can occur if the hearing aids are no longer functioning and require costly repairs or if the patient’s hearing/communication challenges can no longer be addressed with the existing technology.
 Manufacturers launch new technology every 18-24 months, and the UNC HCC works closely with representatives from a variety of companies to ensure the best care with the latest technology.
+Because hearing aids can be reprogrammed over time using real-ear verification, age alone is NOT the reason to get new hearing aids.
 Schedule an appointment with an audiologist to determine if new technology is recommended.